 20. The programme has been designed to provide the opportunity for SMEs, researchers and the Adaptation Fund national designated authorities (AF-NDAs) to incubate and accelerate innovative adaptation measures towards upscaling and replication, the innovative adaptation measures are to focus on climate sensitive sectors such as agriculture and water.
 The inclusion of AF-NDAs is to enable PSIDS that do not have formal set-up /registered SMEs and or Researchers - hence all donor funded activities are executed through government ministries /departments.
-Where there is an opportunity for a joint concept note/proposal for

-- submission (that is, a partnership between SME & Researcher or SME-Researcher & AF NDA, etc), these are to be clearly defined including their respective roles in the proposed project. - 21.
-Component 1 focuses on small grants which allows small and micro enterprises (SMEs), researchers and AF-NDAs in participating Pacific SIDS to nurture/incubate and accelerate innovative adaptation measures in climate-sensitive sectors (e.g., agriculture and water) including measures that will assist the most vulnerable groups to respond to climate change impacts. - 22.
+- 21. Component 1 focuses on small grants which allows small and micro enterprises (SMEs), researchers and AF-NDAs in participating Pacific SIDS to nurture/incubate and accelerate innovative adaptation measures in climate-sensitive sectors (e.g., agriculture and water) including measures that will assist the most vulnerable groups to respond to climate change impacts. - 22.
 Expected Output 1.1 will incubate 20 innovative adaptation measures in climate-sensitive sectors from small and micro enterprises (SMEs), researchers and AF-NDAs.
 There will be a call for concept notes from the 14 Pacific SIDS.
-20 responses to the call for concept notes will be shortlisted.
-The 20 shortlisted concept notes will be invited for proposals following which they will be awarded grants up to USD 50,000 each the selection of the 20 concept notes and subsequently to 20 proposals will be on a competitive basis please use the SPREP proposal template that will be provided to the selected 20 concept notes.
+20 responses to the call for concept notes8 will be shortlisted.
+The 20 shortlisted concept notes will be invited for proposals following which they will be awarded grants up to USD 50,000 each the selection of the 20 concept notes and subsequently to 20 proposals will be on a competitive basis.
 The selected 20 grantees will have 12-18 months to incubate /nurture /ground-truth the innovative adaptation measures. - 23.
 Expected Output 1.2: Following the incubator phase (Expected Output 1.1), 10 incubators will be selected for upscaling and or replication.
 A grant of up to USD 200,000 will be available for each selected 10 to graduate to the accelerator phase this will be on a competitive basis.
 The accelerator phase will have up to 24 months to execute.
 In addition to the USD 200,000, each of the selected 10 will be entitled to a project execution cost of up to 8.5% of total activities costs that is, cost of all activities plus execution costs will be up to USD 200,000. - 24.
 COMPONENT 2: will address the current limited human resource capacity at the regional and national levels to provide technical assistance to Component 1.
 The technical assistance will be two-tiered: (i) Specialists/expertise from SPREP and the Tomai Pacifique to assist Pacific SIDS access finance to realise Expected Outputs 1.1 and 1.2 e.g., technical assistance to develop concept notes and proposals total budget of USD 340,000; and (ii) provide resources to assist participating Pacific SIDS access activities offered through the Pacific Climate Change Centre (PCCC) innovation hub and SPREP assistance on mentoring and support to report on the execution of the grant activities total budget at USD 137,000. - 25.
 COMPONENT 3: will enhance outreach, learning and knowledge management on innovative adaptation measures including predicted adverse impacts of climate change, and of appropriate responses.
 There will be specific attention on the experiences from Component 1 and the participation of the local media and press in the awareness activities.
 A total of USD 466,000 has been budgeted.
 SPREP will procure a Communications /Information Services consultant to lead activities in Component 3 and support the SPREP Small Grants Coordinator.